abdelhai/_blog/content/posts/deta_fastapi_jwt_auth_part_1.md

 ### Tools

-- FastAPI : we are using FastAPI to build the application
+- [FastAPI](https://fastapi.tiangolo.com/): we are using FastAPI to build the application
 - Deta Base (Base) : database for our application
-- Deta Micro : host our application
+- Deta Micro: host our application
-- pyjwt : library for encoding and decoding JWT tokens
+- `pyjwt`: library for encoding and decoding JWT tokens
-- passlib[bcrypt] : password hashing library
+- `passlib[bcrypt]`: password hashing library

 ### Install

-To get started, create a folder for this project `fastapi-jwt` , and create a `requirements.txt` file with the following lines.
+To get started, create a folder for this project `fastapi-jwt` , and create a `requirements.txt` file with the following lines:

 ```python
 deta